infracost/docs/docs/infracost_cloud/key_concepts.md

 1. When a path such as `/tmp/plan.json` is used, the name can become long and hard to understand.
 This feature lets you set the name to something more understandable.
 2. Infracost Cloud groups projects with the same name together, so if you'd like multiple cost estimates to be associated with a project, use the same name for them.

 Use the `--project-name` flag with `infracost breakdown` and `diff` to override the auto-generated project name.
-This flag can also be set in CI/CD integrations:
+This flag can also be set in CI/CD integrations, where you can also use environment variables to customize the value.

 ```shell
 infracost breakdown --path plan.json --project-name my-project-123